 Age-related muscle weakening is a natural cause of incontinence in older dogs.

 As dogs age, the muscles that control the bladder and urethra may lose tone, making it harder to retain urine.
-Owners may notice small leaks, dribbling during sleep, or accidents shortly after being let outside.
+You may notice small leaks, dribbling during sleep, or accidents shortly after being let outside.

 While not life-threatening, this condition requires management through lifestyle adjustments and veterinary advice.